Go on An adventure.

 Booking Your Accommodation

 We will be staying at Traveller Home Angkor which is a centrally located 3 star hotel.
 You can either book direct with the hotel or book through MAD in which case you will pay the hotel upon check-in.
-If you choose to stay elsewhere, you will be responsible for ensuring you meet the group at the designated meeting point at 8 a.m. everyday
+If you choose to stay elsewhere, you will be responsible for ensuring you meet the group at the designated meeting point at 8 a.m. every morning.

 MAD Program Fee